confluentinc/ksqldb-recipes/docs/predictive-analytics/next-best-offer/index.md

 --8<-- "docs/shared/manual_insert.md"

-### Run stream processing app
+### Run the stream processing application

-This application will perform a series of joins between event streams and tables to calculate the next best offer for a banking consumer based on their activity which should yield higher customer activity and satisfaction.
+This application will perform a series of joins between event streams and tables to calculate the next best offer for a banking consumer, based on their activity.
+This should yield higher customer activity and satisfaction.

 --8<-- "docs/shared/ksqlb_processing_intro.md"